anthonygreen/Scanner/README.md

 ## How do I upload Scanner?

-You need to be a member of Media Playout team and have access to our S3 buckets on AWS.
+You need to be a member of the Media Playout team and have access to our S3 buckets on AWS.

-Once you have permissions, you can simply copy index.html into the bucket scanner.tools.bbc.co.uk
+Once you have permissions, you can simply copy **index.html** into the bucket **scanner.tools.bbc.co.uk**

-When that's done, make sure to make the index.html have public permissions (Right-click the file!) so people can view it!
+When that's done, make sure **index.html** has public permissions (Right-click the file!) so people can view it!

 ## Is there a quicker way to upload!?